 - Cool the gata completely before removing from the baking sheets.
 To store, place them either on a large baking sheet, pan, or serving dish, but cover with a large tea towel as opposed to foil or plastic wrap, which will cause the gata to soften.

-- You may freeze the gata in a tupperware lined with parchment or wax paper on the bottom, on top, and in between the layers.
-Refresh the thawed gata, if needed, in a 350 degree F oven for about 5 minutes or until they are heated through.
+- You may freeze the gata in a sealed container lined with parchment or wax paper on the bottom, on top, and in between the layers.
+Refresh the thawed gata, if needed, in a 350°F oven for about 5 minutes or until they are heated through.
 This will help re-crisp them if they have softened (you can also use this trick if your gata softens after a few days of standard storage).
 The final result should be crisp on the outside, and flaky throughout.